 4) Restart your computer to take effect.

-If you run into iTunes not recognizing iPhone in recovery mode when you are restoring from iTunes backups, and all above three methods don’t work, here we sincerely recommend PhoneRescue to help your get the job done.
+If you run into iTunes not recognizing iPhone in recovery mode when you are restoring from iTunes backups, and all the above three methods don’t work, here we sincerely recommend PhoneRescue for iOS to help your get the job done.

-PhoneRescue – iOS Data Recovery is good at getting back various iOS data from iPhone directly, iCloud backups, and iTunes backups.
-While, what PhoneRescue is different, and better than iTunes are,
+PhoneRescue for iOS Data Recovery is good at getting back various iOS data from iPhone directly, iCloud backups, and iTunes backups.
+While what PhoneRescue is different and better than iTunes are,

 Totally getting rid of iTunes various restoring drawbacks.
-So why not give it trial now?
+So why not give it a try now?

 Step 2.
 Choose the iTunes backup, which contains the lost data > Click right arrow > It will pop up a screen for choosing what kind of exact data types you would like to scan.
-Taking Photos as an example > Click on OK button to continue.
+Taking Messages as an example > Click on the OK button to continue.

 Step 3.
-It will start scanning all photos in iTunes backup.
-After finishing, select the photos you would like to recover > Click on To Device button to download them to your device directly, or To Computer button to save them to computer.
+It will start scanning all messages in iTunes backup.
+After finishing, select the messages you would like to recover > Click on To Device button to download them to your device directly, or To Computer button to save them to computer.